thoughtpolice/nixos-zerotier-dns/README.md

 and having CoreDNS in place.
 But I think having each of these do what they were intended to do (private, dedicated upstream resolver vs "dynamic" DNS proxy) is perhaps better in the long run.

+# Bugs

+It's a DNS server setup, so it's sensitive to fuck ups.
+If it fucks up, the machines using it as a DNS server will probably be OK, if you have fallbacks are configured, you just won't route ZeroTier names, and you'll get more ads.

+But, the NixOS machine running this will probably need to be fixed manually, since it won't be able to resolve cache.nixos.org for downloads/`nixos-rebuild`.
+(Personally I just kept around a copy of CoreDNS and then wrote a `Corefile` to do temporary serving for rebuilds in such a case, but I can't help you too much.)
+Good luck.

 # License